benlagreca02/dotfiles/README.md

 This is a list of things I'd like to do/update to the config/rice.
 This is mostly specific to the Arch Hyprland setup.

 ### Functional

-These are the ones that will acutally impact the performance of the system.
-I still need to do some of these before I declare this system "useable".
-I have thought about switching my normal DE to be hyprland, but I use ubuntu for stabliity most often (and ROS support).
+These are the ones that will acutally impact the performance, and quality of life of the system.
+I still need to do some of these before I declare this system 100% "useable", thought it is getting pretty close.
+I have thought about switching my DE to be hyprland, but Ubuntu doesn't support it officially.
+(Well, ubuntu 22 that is, which I needed for ROS2 Humble for school, but thats not an issue any more!)
 I don't have plans to full-time switch to Arch (yet) but I have considered it.

-- [ ] Get dunst or some other notificaiton daemon confirmed working (CRITICAL FOR DISCORD TO NOT CRASH)
+- [ ] Figure out how to *really* use Rofi
-- [ ] Consider looking into Dmenu or simmilar for app launching
+- [ ] Make rofi not blurry
 - [ ] Make discord not blurry by default (weird aliases?)
 - [ ] screen rotation in tablet mode potentially?
 - [ ] Make waybar power button actually do something
 - [ ] Add bluetooth button in waybar
-- [ ] add gammastep button to waybar (manual toggle)
+- [ ] add gammastep button to waybar (manual toggle for night shift))
-- [ ] Default package install script of some kind (gammastep, Hyprland, waybar etc, things my rice needs)
 - [ ] Learn how to backup system (pacakges and system, not just dotfiles)
 - [ ] document keybindings for everything better
 - [ ] Make some kind of a "print current keybind options" keybind?
+- [ ] Default package install script of some kind (gammastep, Hyprland, waybar etc, things my rice needs)
 - [ ] Make a "go to hyprland config folder" alias of some kind?
+- [x] Consider looking into Dmenu or simmilar for app launching (Using ROFI)
+- [x] Get dunst or some other notificaiton daemon confirmed working (CRITICAL FOR DISCORD TO NOT CRASH)
 - [x] Make hyprlock actually lock on close and time out of inactivity
 - [x] red light at night (using [gammastep](https://man.archlinux.org/man/gammastep.1.en)
 - [x] Set up a "locking" or idle manager (hyprlock)